magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_undestanding-dukkha.md

 Going a little further, do you know if craving has its limits?
 At what point will it be satisfied?
 Is there such a thing?
-If you consider it you will see that blind craving, can’t be satisfied.
-It keeps on desiring more and more; even if this brings such suffering that we are nearly dead, will keep on wanting things because it can’t be satisfied.
+If you consider it you will see that *taṇhā,* blind craving, can’t be satisfied.
+It keeps on desiring more and more; even if this brings such suffering that we are nearly dead, *taṇhā* will keep on wanting things because it can’t be satisfied.

 This is something important.
 If we could think in a balanced and moderate way – well, let’s talk about clothes.
 How many sets do we need?